Break Free from the Mold

 The Freedom of a Thematic Anchor

-If you’re feeling constrained by niche-branding (which looks like "healthy coach for working moms”), try widening your aperature and considering what is your unique lens or worldview that has the potential to magnetize folks to you, regardless of format or audience demographic.
+If you’re feeling constrained by niche-branding (like "health coach for working moms”), try widening your aperture and considering what is your unique lens or worldview that has the potential to magnetize folks to you, regardless of format or audience demographic.

-There comes a time in our careers when we are ready to break free from the silos and start owning the threads.
-This is when the resonance people will feel around our presence is what pulls them in, and has them seek you us again.
+There comes a time in our careers when we are ready to break free from the silos and start owning the wider scope of who we are.
+This is when the resonance people will feel around your presence is what pulls them in, and has them seek you out again.